 “Fending for oneself as a child is a rough endeavor.”
 Extra!
 Extra!
 The Orphan Trains and Newsboys of New York" tells the story of the fate of many children in the early twentieth century, and how the Children's Aid Society sought to help these young people through their early lives.
 From helping them find homes in rural America through the famous orphan trains, to giving the newsboys of New York places to stay, the Children's Aid Society engaged in remarkable work.
 "Extra!
 Extra!" is a fascinating survey of the history of child welfare in the United States.”
 Midwest Book Review

-LAST TRAIN HOME is an American story about cultural identity and family history set during the nineteenth century at a time when America received an enormous influx of immigrants, and a quarter of a million children were sent west from East Coast cities to America’s heartland by orphan train.
-The story highlights a little-known but historically significant moment in our country’s past by tracing the individual journeys of two children, Johnny and Sophia, bringing about the distinction between the ‘placing out’ of these children to find families and homes.
+The narrative highlights a little known, but historically significant moment in our country’s past by tracing the individual journeys of two children, Johnny and Sophia, bringing about the distinction between the “placing out” of these children to find families and homes.
 History, culture, and geography celebrate the survival of these children, by weaving individual stories into triumph over tribulation building strength of mind and character into an incredible reserve.

 Kate Macdonald Butler

 History at its most capacious, authoritative research, beautifully written, and panoramic and in viewpoint about the people who “made history” aboard the orphan trains of New York.
 Renée Wendinger tells a tale of how one event in a life can change everything.
 This is a story about a moving time in our nation’s history when hope and faith held us all strongly together.
 A great novel for lovers of historical fiction.

 Novelist of Nicki and Thanks to Nicki (American Girl Books) and

 The Magic of Ordinary Days, a Hallmark Hall of Fame movie.